moryno/Event-Guide/README.md

 ---

-\- Click this link to see the live website [Tech Blog Website](https://tech-blog-moryno.vercel.app/)
+\- Click this link to see the live website [eventguide](https://event-guide-jvquku5fg-moryno.vercel.app/)

 ## License